withcaldera/engineering-framework/roles/software-engineer.md

 ### Expanding Scope
 - Consistently complete features (not just tasks) independently
-- Start thinking 1-2 weeks ahead, not just the current task
+- Start planning and executing 1-3 months of work, not just 1-2 weeks
+- Transition from features into owning small projects
 - Propose solutions, not just implement them
 - Take responsibility for the feature's success, not just code completion